Our attorney has found that the chronic or "doctor-shopping" patient may be more likely to file a lawsuit or board allegation.

-If you have already accepted the patient into your practice and you believe chiropractic care can help, Carol advises you to be compassionate and understand these patients may simply be feeling frustrated that no one has been able to uncover the cause of their health problems.
+If you have already accepted the patient into your practice and you believe chiropractic care can help, our attorney advises you to be compassionate and understand these patients may simply be feeling frustrated that no one has been able to uncover the cause of their health problems.

 She says to address the issue directly and early in the treatment process to establish expectations.
 For example, “I noticed you have seen several doctors and have had extensive tests to try to uncover the root of your problems.
 I recognize the symptoms are a real difficulty for you, but I believe any serious health problems have been ruled out.
 I would like to try a course of conservative chiropractic care that has worked well for patients of mine with similar symptoms.
 If after two weeks, you haven’t improved, we’ll try another approach.”

-A caveat: if the patient tells you about the “terrible doctors” he’s seen, Carol says this is a major red flag.
+A caveat: if the patient tells you about the “terrible doctors” he’s seen, our attorney says this is a major red flag.
 If you haven’t begun treatment already, it may be best to tell the patient to find another doctor.

-For more information on potentially problem patients, see "The New Patient," "The Questioning Patient" and "The Angry Patient."
+For more information on potentially problem patients, see "The New Patient" or "The Questioning Patient."